rainbowdashlabs/sql-java/docs/03/query_planer/postgres.md

 - `Filter:` is the type of our next node.
 A filter node.
 - `(id = 5)` is the filter itself.

 Let's try to build a more complex example.
-You will see some new keywords here, but don't wory about it for now:
+You will see some new keywords here, but don't worry about it for now:

 ```sql
 SELECT p1.id, p1.player_name, p2.id, p2.player_name